 We provide information, advice and representation to low income tenants in Brant, Haldimand and Norfolk.
 If you are having a problem with your rental unit or your landlord, we can explain your rights and obligations under the law.
-We can advise you how to take steps on how to resolve the issue.
-In some cases we will represent you at the Landlord & Tenant Board.
+We can advise you how to take steps to resolve the issue.
+In some cases, we will represent you at the Landlord & Tenant Board.

 What to do if you have a problem as a tenant

-Most tenants are covered by the RTA and the Landlord and Tenant Board (LTB) deals with these tenancies.
+Most tenants are covered by the Residential Tenancies Act and the Landlord and Tenant Board (LTB) deals with these tenancies.
 The LTB is an administrative tribunal that is less formal than a court.
-If a matter goes to the LTB the parties can try to settle the case through mediation.
-If necessary the matter will go to a hearing at which evidence is provided to an adjudicator who will listen to both sides and make a decision.
+If a matter goes to the LTB, the parties can try to settle the case through mediation.
+If necessary, the matter will go to a hearing at which evidence is provided to an adjudicator who will listen to both sides and make a decision.